seecr/autotest/README.rst

 Levels
 ------

-Hook ``levels.py`` introduces test levels such as ``unit``, ``integration`` etc. It is meant to run only certain tests depending on the context.
+Hook ``levels.py`` introduces test levels such as ``unit``, ``integration`` etcetera, together with two options, ``level`` and ``threshold``, to control it.
+It is meant to run only certain tests depending on the context.
 During development for example, for reasons of speed, integration and performance tests can be skipped.
-The levels are just numbers and a number functions as a threshold, much like as in Pythons ``logging``.
+The levels are just numbers and a number functions as a level/threshold, much like as in Pythons ``logging``.

 The levels are: